vuejs/v2.vuejs.org/src/v2/guide/installation.md

 <script src="https://cdn.jsdelivr.net/npm/vue@2.6.0/dist/vue.js"></script>
 ```

-If you are using ES Modules, there is also an ES Modules compatible build:
+If you are using native ES Modules, there is also an ES Modules compatible build:

 ``` html
 <script type="module">